Siddiq (The Walking Dead): Season 9

-In “The Calm Before”, Siddiq is among the group of Hilltop residents who are kidnapped by Alpha, the leader of the group The Whisperers, and is the only survivor of the ensuing massacre.
+In "The Calm Before", Siddiq is among the group of Hilltop residents who are kidnapped by Alpha, the leader of the group The Whisperers, and is the only survivor of the ensuing massacre.
 Siddiq returns to Hilltop to tell the heartbroken residents how their friends died as heroes.
 It is implied that Siddiq suffers from post-traumatic stress disorder as a result of witnessing the massacre.

-In “The Storm”, A few months have passed after the massacre that marked the life of the communities, Siddiq returned to Alexandria with the rest of his companions and, with a strong blizzard putting everyone's life at risk, Siddiq was forced to take refuge inside the community church waiting for the storm to pass and with Negan also sheltering inside the place, Siddiq heard the jokes of the man about the false fatherhood that Gabriel was going to exercise with a baby that would not be his; but they were interrupted when the chimney suddenly exploded and prevented them from continuing to heat up to protect themselves from the cold.
+In "The Storm", A few months have passed after the massacre that marked the life of the communities, Siddiq returned to Alexandria with the rest of his companions and, with a strong blizzard putting everyone's life at risk, Siddiq was forced to take refuge inside the community church waiting for the storm to pass and with Negan also sheltering inside the place, Siddiq heard the jokes of the man about the false fatherhood that Gabriel was going to exercise with a baby that would not be his; but they were interrupted when the chimney suddenly exploded and prevented them from continuing to heat up to protect themselves from the cold.
 With no time to lose, Siddiq followed Gabriel's plan to move to Aaron's house and with his companions he tied himself to a rope and entered the storm setting his way to his new refuge.
-When Negan left the group to rescue Judith from the storm - after the little girl ventured in search of Daryl's dog - and got hurt in the process, Siddiq took care of the man's wounds and left the room so he could talk with Michonne about his heroic feat.
+When Negan left the group to rescue Judith from the storm - after the little girl ventured in search of Daryl's dog - and was hurt in the process, Siddiq took care of the man's wounds and left the room so he could talk with Michonne about his heroic feat.